aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 }
 ```

-To get the submit button’s URL, use the following lines of code.
+To get the submit button's URL, use the following lines of code.

 ```cpp
 void GetSubmitButtonURL()